uc-cdis/cdis-manifest/va-testing.data-commons.org/dashboard/Public/documentation/_sources/index.rst.txt

 ---------------------------------------------------------------------------

-The package contains the following: Manhattan plot, QQ plot, metadata file containing all of your selections, attrition tables, and per-chromosome GWAS summary statistics.
+The package contains the following: Manhattan plot, QQ plot, metadata file containing all of your selections, your study’s attrition table, and per-chromosome GWAS summary statistics.

 **How long will my GWAS take?**
 -------------------------------